pablodecm/phd_thesis/src/104_chapter_4.md

 left of the threshold and $G_R$ and $H_R$ are those right of the threshold.
 If the gain is negative for the whole, no splitting is preferred in the considered features.
-Once the optimal splitting is determined for all the features, the features that provides the minimal risk as defined in [Equation @eq:opt_weight_risk] is chosen.
+Once the optimal splitting is determined for all the features, the featurs that provides the minimal risk as defined in [Equation @eq:opt_weight_risk] is chosen.
 The algorithm then proceeds to the next tree level until the maximum tree depth is reached or any additional splitting degrades the performance.

-Boosted tree ensembles are prone to overfitting to the learning set, so additional heuristic are often used to improve generalisation.
+Boosted tree ensembles are prone to overfitting to the learning set, so additional heuristics are often used to improve generalisation.
 A common approach after each step that produces a tree $t_j$ by the procedure outlined before, is to define ensemble for the next step by weighting the constribution from the last three
  $T_j(\boldsymbol{x}_i) =  T_{(j-1)}(\boldsymbol{x}_i) + \eta\, t_j(\boldsymbol{x}_i)$,
 where $\eta$ is referred as learning rate or shrinkage.
-The use of $\eta<1$ produces a less efficient learning procedure, so additional trees are required in the ensemble, yet the resulting model is less prone to overfitting.
+The use of $\eta<1$ produces a less efficient learning procedure, so additional trees are required in the ensemble, however the resulting model is less prone to overfitting.
 Other policies against overfitting include subsampling the set of observations or the feature vector dimensions.
 Early stopping, as defined in [Section @sec:supervised],